How To Store Water For Drinking And Cooking

 55-Gallon Water Barrels or Water Tanks

 Be sure and get a pump so you can draw the water when needed.
-Some storage tanks have spigots to drain the water, most 55 gallon barrels don’t.
+Some storage tanks have spigots to drain the water, but most 55-gallon barrels don’t.
 We recently had to move four of these barrels and Mark was pleasantly surprised that the “pump” we bought actually acted like a siphon, and he was able to drain them in about 20 minutes each.

-How to protect the water so it can be used later is a real important issue.
+How to protect the water so it can be used later is a really important issue.
 Many people use drops of bleach when they fill the barrels.
-Yes, you can use that method, but plan on draining them every six months or so as the bleach loses its effectiveness.
+Yes, you can use that method but plan on draining them every six months or so as the bleach loses its effectiveness.
 Also, plan to use unscented bleach so you don’t contaminate the water with possibly harmful chemicals.

 I became aware of a great water treatment solution some years ago called Water Preserver.
 If used in the proper quantity, your water will be safe for up to five years.
 These barrels use one full bottle of Water Preserver.